Skip to content

 Overview

-Installation: After installing the package, the si-cli command is available:
+After installing the package, both commands are available:

 pip install -e .